-Join Go Wild for an ecological and culinary adventure into world of oaks and acorn food – the original California cuisine.
+Join Go Wild for an ecological and culinary adventure into the world of oaks and acorn food – the original California cuisine.
 A presentation on Oaks, Humans and the Web of Life on is followed by a hands-on playshop to handcraft our own acorn flour.
 Our efforts are rewarded with a tasting of acorn food.
 This workshop can be tailored for ages 6 to 106.

-Go wild also leads Oak Ecology classes for landowners who wish improve oak habitats and manage Sudden Oak Death.
+Go wild also leads Oak Ecology classes for landowners who wish to improve oak habitats and manage Sudden Oak Death.
 More about Oak Workshops

 Edible and medicinal plant foraging adventures